 The both default printing processors provide factory method accepting LineConvertor.
 Namely InputProcessors.printing(org.openide.windows.OutputWriter out, LineConvertor convertor, boolean resetEnabled) and LineProcessors.printing(org.openide.windows.OutputWriter out, LineConvertor convertor, boolean resetEnabled).
 Convertor is then used to convert received lines to printed ones.
 Common convertors (file, http) are provided in factory class LineConvertors.

 Client wants to destroy the process, trying to kill whole process tree.
+This usecase should be solved by External Execution Base API.
 Method ExternalProcessSupport.destroy(java.lang.Process process, Map<String,String> env) is designed for that.
 It will use a ProcessDestroyPerformer registered in default lookup to do so.

 The third party plugin may want to be able provide additional arguments for the process startup in a standardized way.
 In order to do so it will register a implementation of StartupExtenderImplementation to the layer folder StartupExtender.
 The annotation StartupExtenderImplementation.Registration can be used for that.